 Often when you start working, you have all your meetings in-person.
-As the workplace continues to change, and employers start to embrace and encourage flexible working, meetings start to move onto conference calls, screen share or both (where you use conference calling for your audio communication and screen share for your visuals).
+As the workplace continues to change, and employers start to embrace and encourage flexible working, meetings start to move onto conference calls, screen share or both.

-But why do people move towards web meetings?
-The reality is, once you get a handle on how to use conference calls and screen share, there are limitations that web meeting tools can solve.
+But why do people move towards video conferencing?
+The reality is, once you get a handle on how to use audio conferencing and screen share, there are limitations that they can solve.
 Web meetings often have instant chat, whiteboard, video, and options of how participants can dial in.
 This could be dialling in via a conference call service, or via VoIP (Voice over Internet Protocol).

-Web meetings work because it’s essentially an all-in-one solution.
+They work because they’re essentially an all-in-one solution.
 People understand that there’s a need to keep in touch with colleagues and clients when they can’t always meet in person and conference calls and screen share help to bridge that gap.
-But web meetings – whether it’s a video or web conference, allow employees to work as a team by utilising the tools and features that the web meeting has to offer.
+But video conferencing allows employees to work as a team by utilising the tools and features that the tool has to offer.

-So what’s our web meeting solution that we offer?
+So what’s our video call solution that we offer?
 Discover it here.